Keshia Knight Pulliam: ‘Cosby’ Star Says White Lactation Expert Avoided Contact

 “Not at all.
 Or your little brown baby.”

-Keisha then explained how her mother showed signs of being worried about the woman’s perceived bias and not wanting to touch her daughter.
+Keshia then explained how her mother showed signs of being worried about the woman’s perceived bias and not wanting to touch her daughter.

 “I was like, Mom, it’s OK.
 This lady, she doesn’t know any better, because if she knew better, she’d do better!
 But yes, the old Trump lady tried to give me the number for WIC.
 My thing is this: I get it, it’s about showing the services that are offered, and I probably wouldn’t have been offended had she [listed] several of the services, [not just] WIC.”